jur42282/text_game/readme.md

 Adventure text game base on Twilight Forest mod for MC.

-V0.02 Working HP and Combat system; Starting menu - difficulty and nickname
+V0.02 Working HP and Combat system; Starting menu - difficulty and nickname v0.03 Added some elemts to the story and lore

-WIP: Story and everything else
+WIP: Quest, preps for  boss fights, boss fights

-last update: 12.10.2023
+last update: 13.10.2023